satinsiders/Manager-MAS/README.md

 - Daily performance logs capturing correctness and confidence ratings.
 - Approximate scores for diagnostic tests and full-length exams.

+## Terminology

+- Curriculum: immutable content catalog from the SuperfastSAT platform, dispatched in minute-based units via platform APIs.
+Sourced via platform APIs (assignment/dispatch lists and daily performance) and mirrored in our database.
+- Study Plan: the internal, versioned strategy owned by this system (created, drafted, QA’d, and approved).
+Stored in `curricula` (exposed as the `study_plans` view).

 ## Structure

 - `apps/` – Vercel serverless functions for each agent.